npit/aiid-gmf-page/gmf.md

 ### GMF Motivation and Structure
 The GMF taxonomy was developed to address the following use cases and questions:

-- How can owners and developers of AI systems discover technical failure causes of **harm related to the system task**, that the AI is deployed to perform in the real world?
+- **Linking harms to system goals**: How can developers and deployers of AI systems discover technical failure causes of **harm related to the system task**, that the AI is deployed to perform in the real world?

-- How can AI developers and engineers discover **technical causal factors of harm** that may be linked to implementation methods, model architectures and techniques employed in their system, such that they may be corrected or avoided?
+- **Connecting technical approaches to failure causes**: How can AI developers and auditors discover **technical causal factors of harm** that may be linked to implementation methods, model architectures and techniques employed in their system, such that they may be corrected or avoided?

-- How can we **leverage the body of expert technical knowledge** from the Machine Learning, AI Safety, Engineering, etc. community, to produce useful, high-quality annotations on **publicly available AI incident reports**?
+- **Harness interdisciplinary technical expertise:**: How can we **leverage the body of expert technical knowledge** from the Machine
+ Learning, AI Safety, Engineering, etc. community, to produce useful, high-quality annotations on **publicly available AI incident reports** that may lack details and technical information?

-- How can we generate annotations **grounded to real-world data** for high-level accuracy, verifiability and potential for further research and development?
+- **Data-driven, grounded labelling**: How can we generate annotations **grounded to real-world data** for high-level accuracy, verifiability and potential for further research and development?

 <!-- #### Structure -->